aleprajwal/Breast-Cancer-Detection-using-deep-belief-network-from-scratch/README.md

 # Breast-Cancer-Detection-using-deep-belief-network-from-scratch
 DBN (deep belief network) implementation for breast cancer detection

 In this project i've used Deep belief network (DBN) to pre-train the model.
 Then, i've used back-propagation algorithm to optimize the model.
+This project is completely developed from scratch using basic library like numpy, pandas and matplotlib.
 Dataset is taken from UCI Machine Learning Repository

 Link to dataset: https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)